scholarslab/scholarslab.github.io/_posts/2012-03-23-shell-programming-in-haskell-converting-s5-slides-to-pdf.md

 - Research and Development
 ---

-# Shell Programming in Haskell: Converting S5 Slides to PDF

 Recently, I gave an introduction to Python for Chris’ and Kelly’s [GIS Workshop](http://tinyurl.com/s12gis).
 It was a really great experience, and we had a lot of fun learning about Python and how to use it with ArcGIS.